xoseperez/espurna/README.md

 > platformio run --target uploadfs -e ota --upload-port 192.168.1.151
 ```

+You can also use the automatic OTA update feature.
+Check the [NoFUSS library][6] for more info.

 Library dependencies are automatically managed via PlatformIO Library Manager.

 ## Usage

 On normal boot (i.e. button not pressed) it will execute the firmware.
-It configures the hardware (button, LED, relay), the SPIFFS memory access, the
-WIFI, the WebServer and MQTT connection.
+It configures the hardware (button, LED, relay), the SPIFFS memory access, the WIFI, the WebServer and MQTT connection.

-Obviously the default values for WIFI network and MQTT will probably not match
+Obviously the default values for WIFI network and MQTT will probably not match your requirements.
-your requirements.
 The device will start in Soft AP creating a WIFI SSID named "SONOFF_XXXXXX", where XXXXXX are the last 3 bytes of the radio MAC.
-Connect with
-phone, PC, laptop, whatever to that network, password is "fibonacci".
+Connect with phone, PC, laptop, whatever to that network, password is "fibonacci".
 Once connected
-browse to 192.168.4.1 and you will be presented a configuration page where you will
-be able to define up to 3 possible WIFI networks and the MQTT configuration parameters.
+browse to 192.168.4.1 and you will be presented a configuration page where you will be able to define up to 3 possible WIFI networks and the MQTT configuration parameters.

-It will then try to connect to the first WIFI network.
-If fail it will try the second
+It will then try to connect to the configure WIFI networks one after the other.
+If none of the 3 attempts succeed it will default to SoftAP mode again.
-in 30 seconds, and so on.
 Once connected it will try to connect the MQTT server.
-If there are no configured networks or none of the configured ones is reachable it defaults to SoftAP mode.
-You can also switch to SoftAP mode by double clicking the on board button.
+You can also switch to SoftAP mode by long clicking the on board button or reset the board double clicking the it.

-The device will publish the relay state to the given topic and it will subscribe to
-the same topic plus "/set" for remote switching.
-So if your topic is "/home/living/switch"
+The device will publish the relay state to the given topic and it will subscribe to the same topic for remote switching.
+Don't worry, it avoids infinite loops.
-you will be able to switch it on/off sending "1"/"0" to "/home/living/switch/set".

 You can also use "{identifier}" as place holder in the topic.
-It will be translated to
-your device ID (same as the soft AP network it creates).
+It will be translated to your device ID (same as the soft AP network it creates).

 ## Troubleshooting

 After flashing the firmware via serial do a hard reset of the device (unplug & plug).
 There is an issue with the ESP.reset() method.
 Check [https://github.com/esp8266/Arduino/issues/1017][4] for more info.

 Current version of ESP8266httpUpdate restarts the modules after SPIFFS update, thus preventing the firmware to be updated too.
 There is a recent commit fixing that which is not yet pushed to PLatformIO.
 Check [Fix example for ESP8266httpUpdate][5] for more info.
+Anyway, current expected behaviour is to not resetting the board from the ESP8266httpUpdate class (comment out line 300 in ```ESP8266httpUpdate.cpp```).

 [1]: https://www.itead.cc/sonoff-wifi-wireless-switch.html